 We may be compensated if you purchase through links on our website.
 Our Reviews Team is committed to delivering honest, objective, and independent reviews on home products and services.

-Chainsaws vary greatly in terms of what they’re capable of, with small electric chainsaws working best on thin branches and larger gas chainsaws working best with thick logs.
+Chainsaws vary greatly in terms of what they’re capable of, with small electric chainsaws working best on thin branches and larger gas chainsaws working best on thick logs.
+We’ve compiled the best chainsaws available, including the Makita and BLACK+DECKER, both of which are highly rated and easy to use.

-To help you decide which type of chainsaw is best for your yard, our team put together this guide of the five best chainsaws on the market.
-Here are our top picks.
-You can also read our guide to buying tools to help you make a smart purchase.
+To help you decide which type of chainsaw is best for your yard, we put together this guide of the four best chainsaws on the market while providing information on different factors and features that may affect which chainsaw you decide to buy.
+We’ve put together our top picks, and you can also read our guide to buying tools to help you make a smart purchase.

 Top 4 Best Chainsaws